-Apart from relevant case law, the key legal framework consists of the Financial Supervision Act (Wet op het financieel toezicht) and the Civil Code (Burgerlijk Wetboek), which lay down the main principles, and the Public Bid Decree (Besluit openbare biedingen), which contains detailed regulations that govern the public bid process (including the bid timetable, required announcements and the content of the offer memorandum).
-The Authority for the Financial Markets (AFM) is generally competent to supervise a public bid for (voting) securities that are listed on a regulated market in The Netherlands (in particular Euronext Amsterdam).
+Apart from the relevant case law, the key legal framework consists of the Financial Supervision Act (Wet op het financieel toezicht) and the Civil Code (Burgerlijk Wetboek), which lay down the main principles, and the Public Bid Decree (Besluit openbare biedingen), which contains detailed regulations that govern the public bid process (including the bid timetable, required announcements and contents of the offer memorandum).
+The Authority for the Financial Markets (AFM) is generally competent to supervise a public bid for (voting) securities that are listed on a regulated market in the Netherlands (in particular, Euronext Amsterdam).
+The AFM does not supervise self-tender bids made by companies for their own listed (voting) securities, as these are exempt from the public bid rules.
 If the AFM is competent, no public bid may be launched without the publication of an AFM-approved offer memorandum.
 The AFM will not act as an arbiter during a public bid (unlike, for example, the UK Panel on Takeovers and Mergers).
-Instead, the AFM supervises compliance with the (mainly) procedural aspects of the bid process, and may take enforcement actions in case of infringement, including fines.
+Instead, the AFM supervises compliance with the (mainly) procedural aspects of the bid process, and may take enforcement actions in cases of infringement, including fines.
 The AFM is not competent to rule on whether a mandatory bid is triggered.
 This is the exclusive competence of the (specialised) Enterprise Chamber at the Amsterdam Court of Appeals.
-Other relevant legislation includes the Works Councils Act (Wet op de ondernemingsraden), which may require employee consultation, as well as the Competition Act (Mededingingswet) and the EU Merger Regulation, which may require merger clearance from the Authority for Consumers and Markets or from the European Commission, respectively.
+Other relevant legislation includes the Works Councils Act (Wet op de ondernemingsraden), which may require employee consultation, as well as the Competition Act (Mededingingswet) and the EU Merger Regulation, which may require merger clearance from the Authority for Consumers and Markets or from the European Commission respectively.